About the Sherwood Sun

 Artificial Intelligence (AI) Policy

 The Sun tries to find the balance between utilizing the benefits of innovative technologies, including machine learning and artificial intelligence, while minimizing the ethical and privacy risks involved.
 Artificial Intelligence, also known as AI, is now becoming so ubiquitous, that we find it important to define and disclose our use and policies around the technology.
-As a small newsroom with one employee, AI tools can be a lifeline for otherwise cripplingly expensive and time intensive work.
+The Sun uses real reporters to write every story.
+We do not use AI to write stories.

 Diversity, Equity, Inclusion, and Belonging Statement